 The microscope is an important tool in biology for viewing cells and their features, which are far too small to be seen by the human eye.
 High power compound light microscopes use visible light and a combination of lenses to magnify objects up to several 100 times.
-Electron microscopes use beams of types of atoms.
+Electron microscopes use beams of electrons and computer imaging to capture extremely fine detail of either surface or internal cellular features.
+They can magnify images up to 500,000 times.
+Scanning Tunnelling Microscopes (STMs) can magnify object ten times more than that.
+With a resolution of 0.1 nanometers, STMs operate at the edge of the quantum realm and are able to image some types of atoms.